ewilded/localdataHog/README.md

 in order to get the results printed both to the standard output and saved into a log file hog.log.

-Two modes of secret search are supported (both are enabled by default) `--regex` 	Checks each of the strings against a set of regular expressions.
+Two modes of secret search are supported (both are enabled by default):

+`--regex` 	Checks each of the strings against a set of regular expressions.
 By default it takes ones defined in regexes.json, which can be used as a template for customisation.
-Use --rules in order to provide an alternative JSON file with own regular expressions.
-In orde to disable this mode, use --noregex.
+Use `--rules` in order to provide an alternative JSON file with own regular expressions.
+In order to disable this mode, use `--noregex`.

 `--entropy`	Reports strings with high entropy.
-Use --noentropy to disable this mode.
+Use `--noentropy` to disable this mode.

 For cleaner results, you might consider splitting the work into phases, whereas you run regex check and entropy check separately:

 `python3 --noentropy localdataHog.py /target/directory | tee regexhog.log`

 `python3 --noregex localdataHog.py /target/directory | tee entropyhog.log`

-Also, you can skip results (common false positives) by defining regexes in filter_regexes.json.
+Also, you can skip results (common false positives) by defining regexes in `filter_regexes.json`.